geopm/geopm/docs/source/geopm_agent_frequency_balancer.7.rst

 ``USE_SST_TF``
     Set to ``1`` if you want the agent to use SST-TF to help balance the application.
 Default: ``1``

+If both P-States and SST-TF are used, then the agent uses both per-core P-States and SST-TF controls to help balance the application.

 Trace Column Extensions
 -----------------------